lechmazur/buyout_game/README.md

 - Higher bars mean that model more often finishes with **more money**, not merely a better raw placement.
 - The gray band is an uncertainty envelope around the estimated rating.
 - `Games` counts completed underlying games; `Match Packs` counts the mirrored 2-game units that actually update the public rating.
-- A **match pack** is the benchmark's canonical rating unit: two linked games with the same lineup, same starting-balance multiset, and same prize regime, but mirrored seat assignment.
+- A **match pack** is the benchmark's canonical rating unit: two linked games with the same lineup, same prize regime, and same starting-balance multiset.
+- Across those two games, seat assignments are permuted so models see mirrored rich/poor balance-rank exposure, and public speaking-order exposure is balanced across the linked rounds.
-- Only complete mirrored match packs update the public board; standalone debug games do not.
+- Only complete mirrored match packs update the public board.
+Standalone debug or ad hoc games do not.

 ---